khriscito/Login-Angular/README.md

 This project is login and register screen built with angularJS and typescript and connected to a backend api to make validations

+## Why is this project important for me?

+For me this project was a challenge since was my first project in angular CLI , i was self-taught person and it took me a lot of research and knowledge to make this my first project, I'm very proud and very confident about after making this project I'll be capable to do anything from now.

 ## Installing / Getting started

 You need to install npm, and angular CLI

-you must run
+1- you must run npm install

-npm install
-and then

-npm install -g @angular-cli
+2- run npm install -g @angular-cli

-then you run it with npm run start
+3- npm run start

 you must see a screen where the login screen appears